 For a while, contour seemed like a trend but now it seems that it’s here to stay.
-Probably because we’ve learned of its magic powers for creating definition and sculpting our faces.
+Probably because we’ve learned of its magic powers for creating definitions and sculpting our faces.
 Personally, I didn’t use to use contour.
 It seemed like an extra step and I didn’t want to take the time.
 I loved bronzer and that seemed like enough for me.
 But, since using my Seint cream makeup, I’ve been contouring and love the way both products complement each other.
 Application with the Seint makeup is so easy and quick that it doesn’t feel like a whole extra step.
 Plus, I love how it looks on my skin!
 If you haven’t been introduced to the magic that is Seint Beauty – more on that in the future (or visit my Instagram account for more!).
 But, for today – should you use contour or bronzer?

 Contour or Bronzer